IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Conclusion and Future Works

-\textbf{Emerging machine learning deployment paradigms} Multi-model serving \cite{akoush2022desiderata} enables more efficient usage of GPUs.
-This feature enables the simultaneous loading of several models on the same server rather than running one microservice per model, as in \namex{}.
+\textbf{Emerging ML deployment paradigms.} Multi-model serving \cite{akoush2022desiderata} enables more efficient usage of GPUs.
+This feature enables the simultaneous loading of several models on the same server instead of running one microservice per model, as in \namex{}.
 Although the focus of \namex{} was on the CPU service, using it on GPUs and containerized platforms is not straightforward.
 To our knowledge, there is no built-in mechanism for sharing GPUs on mainstream container orchestration frameworks like Kubernetes.
 Making the \namex{} formulation consistent with the sharing of GPUs and also considering interference between multiple models on the scheduler \cite{mendoza2021interference} as part of the \namex{} is a potential future extension.